-The 2016 Neighborhood Health Connection Grant application closed at 5 p.m. on Monday, Feb.
-1. All
+The 2016 Neighborhood Health Connection Grant application closed on Monday, Feb.
+1. See the list of 2016 Neighborhood Health Connection activities.

 Neighborhood Health Connection Grants support communities in building social connections, among the same group of people, through healthy eating and physical activity.
 We know that physical activity and healthy foods are good for us.
 Plus, research shows that we are more likely to stick with healthy activities if we do them with other people we feel connected to.
 Social connections are the relationships we have with others, either individually or through groups.
 People with positive social connections are healthier and: